rickabrac/iOSSQLiteSearch/README.md

 ## Description

-iOSSportSearch is an MVVM reference app I wrote in Swift that demonstrates the use of SQLite to load and search a large sporting goods product catalog.
+iOSSportSearch is an MVVM reference app I wrote in Swift that demonstrates performant use of SQLite to load and search a large sporting goods product catalog.

 ## Requirements